 Entrepreneurs call on G20 to stimulate job creation and growth

-London, 30 August 2013 - With many countries continuing to face high levels of unemployment and challenges in economic growth, EY’s G20 Entrepreneurship Barometer 2013 calls on governments, ahead of the G20 Leaders Summit next week, to collaborate with entrepreneurs in order to kick-start their economies and create jobs.
+JOHANNESBURG, 27 AUGUST 2013.
+With many countries continuing to face high levels of unemployment and challenges in economic growth, EY’s G20 Entrepreneurship Barometer 2013 (pdf, 1.1mb) calls on governments, ahead of the G20 Leaders Summit next week, to collaborate with entrepreneurs in order to kick-start their economies and create jobs.
 The barometer follows the EY report, Avoiding a Lost Generation, which was launched at the Young Entrepreneurs Alliance Summit in Moscow in June.

 Uschi Schreiber, EY’s Global Government Public Sector and Global Markets Leader comments:

 “Despite their differences, there are many common challenges for entrepreneurs and governments across the G20.
 For most countries the agenda remains closely focused on job creation and the barometer highlights that there are things the public and private sector can do simply by learning from each other.

 “Easier access to funding, simplified regulation and taxes, and bolstered education and training, have already helped to improve the entrepreneurial ecosystem in many countries and governments are already closely connected.
 But they need to exchange best practices and avoid any pitfalls or unintended consequences that others have already encountered.”